suryaKurella/1Announce-1/features.md

    * It also provides an option to select the date and time when the broadcasting needs to be triggered to different channels.

    * We are implementing the following channels Microsoft Teams, Slack and Twitter.

-   * All the routing calls will be handled in the coming sprints.

 4. `Announcement Scheduler`: